Caelan Doris

-Caelan Doris (born 2 April 1998) is an Irish professional rugby union player who plays as a number eight for United Rugby Championship club Leinster and the Ireland national team.
+Caelan Doris (born 2 April 1998) is an Irish professional rugby union player.
+He plays as a number eight for United Rugby Championship club Leinster and the Ireland national team.

 Early life

 Doris was born in Lacken, County Mayo.
 Doris's first involvement with rugby was with Ballina.
 He attended boarding school from the age of 12 onwards at Blackrock College in Dublin, where he was a member of the victorious Leinster Schools Rugby Senior Cup team in 2014 as well as captaining the 2016 side.
 His father Chris had attended Blackrock College, final year 1980, playing rugby at centre.

 Doris gained a degree in psychology at University College Dublin.
 He played two years on the Ireland Under-20 rugby team, the second as captain.

 Professional career

 Leinster

 After leaving school in 2016, Doris spent a year in the Leinster sub-academy before entering the academy in summer 2017.
 After a series of strong performances captaining the Ireland Under-20s, Doris was promoted two years early to Leinster's senior squad ahead of the 2018–19 season, after just one year in the academy, and having made his senior debut the previous season.
 On 18 December 2023, the IRFU announced that Doris had been given a three-year 'central contract' paid by the union, extending his time at Leinster until July 2027.

 In April 2025, he was nominated for Champions Cup Player of the Year 2025.